TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     ```

     You will notice that all the images will be downloaded, and after that the containers will be started.
 If you get a error then look at the error what it says and try to fix it.
 If you still got issues then put your used docker-compose.yml on pastebin and join the guides-discord [here](https://trash-guides.info/discord){:target="_blank"} and provide the pastebin link with the error, have patience because of timezone differene.

     Don't forget to look at the [Examples](#examples) how to setup the paths inside the containers.

+??? summary "Bare Metal (Native)"

+    #### Native

+    !!! attention

+        It doesn't really matter which path you use for your media and appdata,

+        the only thing you should  avoid is `/home`.

+        Because user folders in `/home` are expected to have some restrictive permissions.

+        It just could end up creating a permissions mess, so it's better to just avoid entirely.

+    ##### Folder Structure

+    For this example we're going to make use of a share called `data`.

+    The `data` folder has sub-folders for `torrents` and `usenet` and each of these have sub-folders for `tv`, `movie` and `music` downloads to keep things neat.
+The `media` folder has nicely named `TV`, `Movies` and `Music` sub-folders, this is your library and what you’d pass to Plex, Emby or JellyFin.

+    ```none
+    data
+    ├── torrents
+    │  ├── movies
+    │  ├── music
+    │  └── tv
+    ├── usenet
+    │  ├── movies
+    │  ├── music
+    │  └── tv
+    └── media
+       ├── movies
+       ├── music
+       └── tv
+    ```

+    ??? summary "Breakdown of the Folder Structure"

+        ##### Breakdown of the Folder Structure

+        ###### Torrent clients

+        qBittorrent, Deluge, ruTorrent

+        The reason why we use `/data/torrents` for the torrent client is because it only needs access to the torrent files.
+In the torrent software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/torrents/{tv|movies|music}`.

+        ```none
+        data
+        └── torrents
+           ├── movies
+           ├── music
+           └── tv
+        ```

+        ###### Usenet clients

+        NZBGet or SABnzbd

+        The reason why we use `/data/usenet` for the usenet client is because it only needs access to the usenet files.
+In the usenet software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/usenet/{tv|movies|music}`.

+        ```none
+        data
+        └── usenet
+           ├── movies
+           ├── music
+           └── tv
+        ```

+        ###### The arr(s)

+        Sonarr, Radarr and Lidarr

+        Sonarr, Radarr and Lidarr get's access to everything because the download folder(s) and media folder will look like and be one file system.
+Hard links will work and moves will be atomic, instead of copy + delete.

+        ```none
+        data
+        ├── torrents
+        │  ├── movies
+        │  ├── music
+        │  └── tv
+        ├── usenet
+        │  ├── movies
+        │  ├── music
+        │  └── tv
+        └── media
+           ├── movies
+           ├── music
+           └── tv
+        ```

+        ###### Media Server

+        Plex, Emby, JellyFin and Bazarr

+        Plex, Emby, JellyFin and Bazarr only needs access to your media library, which can have any number of sub folders like Movies, Kids Movies, TV, Documentary TV and/or Music as sub folders.

+        ```none
+        data
+        └── media
+           ├── movies
+           ├── music
+           └── tv
+        ```

+    *I'm using lower case on all folder on  purpose, being Linux is case sensitive.*

+    Don't forget to look at the [Examples](#examples) how to setup the paths inside the containers.